grosser/parallel_tests/Readme.md

 TODO
 ====
  - document how to use cucumber runtime logger
- - move everything Rails 2 related to a e.g. Rails2Readme.md and link it
  - unify runtime-log location
  - add tests for cucumber runtime formatter
  - make jRuby compatible [basics](http://yehudakatz.com/2009/07/01/new-rails-isolation-testing/)